morisUtokyo/uTR/README.md

 -i : Output a table file in which each line shows, for example:

     nID,read1 (166,10,2,0.01) [2 (0,AAAG,4,116,116) (1,AG,2,50,50)]

+-p: Output a summary statistics with tandem repeat patterns.
+It begins with the number of haplotypes with different tandem repeats and shows a list of tandem repeat patterns.
+For example,

+    #haplotypes=1000 (166,10,0.01) <AAAG>6<AG>25<AAAG>23 ...

 -h : Feed SNV information surrounding a input TR in a read; namely, a list of tuples of the form sampleID, readID, and a pair of SNV positions closest to the focal TR (e.g., 14882386|14883645, where two positions are separated by the bar "|").
 For each read, the pair of nearest SNVs is put into the annotation of the read with tag #Hap.